TNT Tile & Marble Granite Countertop Warranty

-TNT Tile and Marble’s granite countertop is backed by a 1 year limited warranty.
-This warranty covers the manufacturing and installation of the granite countertop.
-We will repair or replace the countertop if it fails due to manufacturing or installation.
+TNT Tile & Marble’s granite countertop is backed by a 1 year limited warranty.
+This warranty covers the fabrication and installation of the granite countertop.
+We will repair or replace the countertop if it fails due to fabrication or installation.

-This warranty does not cover countertops that have been subjected to chemical or physical abuse, countertops that have been moved from their original location, damage caused by building settlement, fires, tornadoes, floods, earthquakes or other acts of god.
+This warranty does not cover countertops that have been subjected to chemical, physical abuse and impact damage, countertops that have been moved from their original location, damage caused by building settlement, fires, tornadoes, floods, earthquakes or other acts of god.
 This warranty does not cover natural characteristics of stone, including, without limitation, colour variations, water lines, surface marks and fissures.

 Care and Maintenance